 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS service function between multiple LGs.
 It may also be useful to establish a role for the Inspector in extending or terminating arrangements, given the multi-organisational impacts of such decisions.
 2.2 Standardisation of Crossovers Approvals and standards for crossovers (the section of driveways that run between the kerb and private property) are inconsistent between local government areas, often with very minor differences.
 This can create confusion and complexity for homeowners and small businesses in the construction sector.
-It is proposed to amend the Local Government (Uniform Local Provisions) Regulations 1996 to standardise the process for approving crossovers for residential properties and residential developments on local roads.
-A Crossover Working Group has provided preliminary advice to the Minister and DLGSC to inform this.
-The DLGSC will work with the sector to develop standardised design and construction standards.
-Supported.
+Local Provisions) Regulations 1996 to standardise the process for approving crossovers for residential properties Supported.
 2.3 Introduce Innovation Provisions The Local Government Act 1995 currently has very limited provisions to allow for innovations and responses to emergencies to (such as the Shire of Bruce Rock Supermarket).
 New provisions are proposed to allow exemptions from certain requirements of the Local Government Act 1995, for: Short-term trials and pilot projects Urgent responses to emergencies.
 Supported.
 The City supports provisions that encourage LGs to explore new and innovative approaches in an experimental environment, as long as there is clear public benefit and transparent use of public funds.
 Clarity is required to determine if the temporary, urgent or short-term nature of this provision will allow for the initiative to be extended if successful.